 Over at A Latte with Ott, A, this month’s Iron Chef competition is sponsored by Red Star Yeast.
-With grilling season also taking a jump start with the June like weather in March I really wanted to do some sort of recipe for the competition on the grill.
-So, I pulled some inspiration from my recent trip to India.
+With grilling season also getting a jump start with the June-like weather in March I really wanted to do some sort of recipe for the competition on the grill.
+So, I pulled some inspiration from my recent trip to India and made this grilled garlic naan bread.

 I bring you Naan bread on the grill.